 Job Title: Residence Life Coordinator

-Reports to: Assistant Director of Affiliated Housing
+Reports to: Assistant Director of Residential Life and Housing

 FLSA Status: Exempt

 The Residential Life Coordinator (RLC) works to provide live-in direction for student learning and academic success by managing and coordinating the administrative, supervisory, and programmatic efforts for an educational area of 12 garden-style apartments of 340 residents.
 As a live-in staff member, the Residential Life Coordinator is responsible for the development of a diverse, engaging, and comfortable living community.
 This is achieved by assisting students with their personal needs and concerns, supervising student staff, enforcing policy, formulating large-scale programmatic efforts, and managing the front office.
 The Residential Life Coordinator is expected to work with other campus staff in the development and implementation of the Campus Corner Community.